sbnguah/MedStatsBook/_book/Data-Structure-in-R.md

 the squares of X.

 ## Matrices
-Matrices are vectors arranged in two dimensions made up of rows and columnns (r,c).
+Matrices are vectors arranged in two dimensions made up of rows and columns (r,c).
 Below is an example of a 3 x 5 matrix (matrix with three rows and five columns)